vanheaven-ui/React-calc/README.md

 ## Background <a name = "about"></a>

 This project was a task by [Microverse Inc.](https://www.microverse.org/) to build a browser calculator for the Math Magicians fictitious company.
-The milestones below constituted the project development in order of execution:
+The milestones listed below constituted the project development in order of execution:
 1. Project setup - This involved setting up the necessary dependencies.
 2. Build the calculator user interface - This involved implementing the project React components.
 3. User interface update - This involved updating the User Interface with CSS style rules and flexbox rules.